-If any contractor fails to comply with [a] through [h] of this paragraph, the state reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.
+If any offeror fails to comply with [a] through [g] of this paragraph, the state reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.

-(c) VENDOR TAX ID
+(C) VENDOR TAX ID

 A valid Vendor Tax ID must be submitted to the issuing office with the proposal or within five days of the state's request.